Swiss National Bank Acquires 400 Shares of Universal Health Realty Income Trust (NYSE:UHT)

-Swiss National Bank grew its holdings in shares of Universal Health Realty Income Trust (NYSE:UHT) by 1.4% during the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 29,600 shares of the real estate investment trust’s stock after buying an additional 400 shares during the quarter.
-Swiss National Bank owned approximately 0.21% of Universal Health Realty Income Trust worth $1,687,000 at the end of the most recent reporting period.
+Swiss National Bank raised its holdings in Universal Health Realty Income Trust (NYSE:UHT) by 1.4% in the third quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The firm owned 29,600 shares of the real estate investment trust’s stock after purchasing an additional 400 shares during the period.
+Swiss National Bank owned approximately 0.21% of Universal Health Realty Income Trust worth $1,687,000 at the end of the most recent quarter.

-The company also recently declared a quarterly dividend, which will be paid on Thursday, December 31st.
-Stockholders of record on Thursday, December 17th will be issued a dividend of $0.695 per share.
-This represents a $2.78 dividend on an annualized basis and a dividend yield of 4.22%.
-The ex-dividend date is Wednesday, December 16th.
+The business also recently disclosed a quarterly dividend, which will be paid on Thursday, December 31st.
+Investors of record on Thursday, December 17th will be paid a $0.695 dividend.
 This is an increase from Universal Health Realty Income Trust’s previous quarterly dividend of $0.69.

-In other news, Director Michael Allan Domb purchased 2,200 shares of the business’s stock in a transaction dated Thursday, September 10th.
-The stock was bought at an average price of $66.00 per share, with a total value of $145,200.00.
-Following the acquisition, the director now owns 3,400 shares in the company, valued at approximately $224,400.
-The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Corporate insiders own 1.90% of the company’s stock.
+The ex-dividend date of this dividend is Wednesday, December 16th.
+This represents a $2.78 annualized dividend and a yield of 4.22%.

 Universal Health Realty Income Trust, a real estate investment trust, invests in healthcare and human service related facilities including acute care hospitals, rehabilitation hospitals, sub-acute care facilities, medical/office buildings, free-standing emergency departments and childcare centers.
 We have investments in seventy-one properties located in twenty states, including two that are currently under construction.